ac-willeke/pygdal-geo-engineer/README.md

 - The `docker-compose.yml` file is configured to mount the `data/` and `config/` directories to the container.
 - The Jupyter notebook server is available at `http://localhost:8888`
 - The authentication token is printed in the terminal when the server starts `http://localhost:8888/tree?token=...`
+- Exit the server by pressing `Ctrl+C` in the terminal and then running `docker-compose down`

 ## Scripts and Notebooks

 More information about the standalone scripts and Jupyter notebooks can be found in the [src/README](/src/README.md) file and the [notebooks/README](/notebooks/README.md) file.